 Unlike the Connemara region and Cliffs of Moher, Glendalough is located in eastern Ireland.
 It’s a glacial valley and a place of stunning beauty, just like the rest of Ireland.
 There are many ancient ruins in the Glendalough area and these are perfect for Ireland elopement with a scent of history.
 The rest of the Glendalough is pure nature, there are flowing rivers, lakes, and forests, each perfect backdrop for your elopement in Ireland.

-Any of the Ireland castles
+At any of the Ireland castles

 Apart from castles, there are many other types of old ruins – churches, monasteries, towers, etc. Just like the castles, some of these are great options for weddings or elopements.